T354 Week 4 - Spring 2015

 - Read and work through the first 3 chapters of Creating Motion Graphics with

-- Animate a 15 second 16x9 animated promo or title.
+- Animate a 15 second 16x9 HD-sized promo, title, or message (something with a purpose).
 It should start and end in black.
-This could be one of your Photoshop titles or promo graphics.

 - Render out a full-sized, H.264 version called your username for viewing in